VO2 Max Calculator

 - Warm up well and run as far as possible for 12 minutes.

-- Enter that distance to estimate VO2 max and repeat the test under similar conditions over time.
+- Enter that distance to estimate VO2 max and review broad field-test context.

 - Starting too fast and fading before 12 minutes.